microsoft/vscode-docs/docs/typescript/typescript-refactoring.md

 * Removing unreachable code or unused imports
 * Declaring

-When you move your cursor on to a TypeScript error, VS Code shows a lightbulb that indicates that Quick Fixes are available.
-Click the lightbulb or press `kb(editor.action.quickFix)` to show a list of available Quick Fixes and [refactorings](#refactoring).
+When you move your cursor on to a TypeScript error, VS Code shows a light bulb that indicates that Quick Fixes are available.
+Click the light bulb or press `kb(editor.action.quickFix)` to show a list of available Quick Fixes and [refactorings](#refactoring).

 ## Unused variables and unreachable code